 Horizontal cracks found in the basement can be minor or major.
 Some minor cracks may be repairable DIY-style.
-Depending on their width and severity, some cracks may require stabilization repairs.
-An NPI inspector would typically suggest a consultation with a structural engineer.
+Depending on their width and severity, some cracks may require stabilization repairs such as wall tiebacks or carbon fiber reinforcement.
+An NPI inspector would typically suggest a consulatation with a structural engineer.